Jon Braeley

 England… The Beginning

 I started training in martial arts mostly out of necessity.
 I grew up in a tough neighborhood in a working class area of Sheffield, Yorkshire.
 I was watching Kungfu with David Carradine on television and Bruce Lee was in theaters in The Big Boss.
 I was sixteen and needed the self defense skills and confidence that I knew martial arts would give me.
-(Martial Arts Beginnings).
+Read my post: Martial Arts Beginnings.
 I joined a Shukokai Karate school run by the legendary Roy Stanhope.
 My other Karate instructors at this time were Stan Knighton and a tough ex-marine called Phil Milner.
 I also trained under Tatsou Suzuki in Wado Ryu Karate.
-Martial arts were booming in England.
+In the seventies martial arts was booming and I would also travel to Manchester for lessons with Danny Connor who published Karate & Oriental Arts magazine.
 I was at Art college studying fine arts and photography and holding down two part time jobs, but I still got to the dojo three times a week.
-Those teenage years seeded a passion for the martial arts and photography that have remained with me until today.
+Those teenage years seeded a passion for the martial arts and photography that have remained with me to this day.

 I gained my black belt in Shotokan Karate at twenty one and a year later I switched to training in Tai Chi Chuan when I met Wu style teacher, David Barrow.
 It was great opportunity and he is still one of the UK’s leading Tai Chi exponents.
-I was studying to be an architect and still holding down two part-time jobs.
-I used the first wages from my work as an architect to take a trip to Japan which rekindled my love for Karate and I returned to the dojo.
-Today, I am renshi, 6th dan black belt in karate.
+I was studying to be an architect and working part-time.
+I used my first wages as an architect to take a trip to Japan which rekindled my love for karate and I returned to the dojo.
+Today, I am renshi, 6th dan black belt in karate and teach at my local dojo on Miami Beach.

-After ten years as an architect in the United Kingdom, I made the life-changing decision to leave England and move to New York in 1990.
+After ten years as an architect in the United Kingdom, I made the life-changing decision to move to New York in 1990.

 America… Empty Mind Films